soumyarnair/Flasky/README.md

 	- Specify argument  --variable BROWSER:chrome and run tests (For tests to be run in firefox, --variable BROWSER:firefox has to be passed as argument)

 - Use robot command in command line
-	- open command line and run  'robot --variable BROWSER:chrome C:\CRF\Flasky-TA' (For tests to be run in firefox, --variable BROWSER:firefox has to be passed as argument)
+	- open command line and run  'robot --variable BROWSER:chrome C:\CRF\Flasky' (For tests to be run in firefox, --variable BROWSER:firefox has to be passed as argument)

 [Instructions to run the CRF provided demo app can be found here ](/RunDemoApp.md)